Clinton, Illinois: History of the C.H. Moore Homestead and Apple 'n Pork Festival

 Across town to the west, an antique mall and adjacent craft store near the high school became the center of yet another antique flea market.
 Meanwhile, shuttle buses began operating between the high school parking area and the town square, where tractor-drawn trams were available to convey visitors the remaining few blocks to and from the museum grounds.

-All of this has evolved and changed in the nearly 50 years since its inception, but much remains the same.
+All of this has evolved and changed in the 50 years since its inception, but much remains the same.
 The festival has settled into a familiar pattern and an annual tradition for the townspeople and tens of thousands of visitors.

 Visiting the Festival